 Confusion | Victims may lack basic knowledge of their whereabouts as well as a sense of time.

 Behavior | Victims can be fearful, anxious, and depressed.
 They may also avoid direct contact and refuse to answer questions.
 Often they will show fear of law enforcement.

 Branding | Tattoos can be used by traffickers to brand their victims.
 It could be the trafficker's name, a barcode, money sign, or something similar.

-If you are concerned about someone, please call us.
+If you are concerned about someone, please call us at 1.800.770.1650 or text "IOWAHELP" to 20121.
 We can talk through some of the potential signs you’ve noticed.
-Your call is free & confidential.
+Our services are always free & confidential.